aleksispi/aleksispi.github.io/_pages/about.md

 **October 2023:** Presentation for [Lantbrukarnas Riksförbund](https://www.lrf.se/) (Federation of Swedish Farmers) about AI within the agricultural sector.
 Title: _AI within horticulture: Where we are today, and where we may be headed_.

 **October 2023:** Presentation for a group of industry leaders within the industry sector in Skåne.
-Title: _AI in practice: How to get the most out of your AI project_.
+Title: _AI in practice: How to succeed with your first AI project_.

 **September 2023:** [Commentary on AI for tackling climate change (Miljö och utveckling, in Swedish)](https://miljo-utveckling.se/ai-potentiell-hjalte-i-klimatkrisen/)